Vistyy/todo-guard/comprehensive-implementation-plan.md

 ### Immediate (Today):

-- Phase 1: Fix all failing tests ✅
+✅ **Completed:** All failing tests have been fixed and CI is restored

 ### Short-term (This Week):